 contract awarded to Barnhill Contracting Co. in August 2016, work

 includes replacement of an existing bridge over Bones Creek.
 The work is

-scheduled to be completed in March 2021, as of the end of May 2018, the
+scheduled to be completed in March 2021, as of the end of August 2018,

-this map.21 In December 2015, then NC Governor McCrory
+this map.22 In December 2015, then NC Governor McCrory

 announced that with his administration's efforts at changing how the